python/cpython/Doc/c-api/unicode.rst

 Setting encoding to *NULL* causes the default encoding to be used which is ASCII.
-The file system calls should use :cfunc:`PyUnicode_FSConverter` for encoding file names.
-This uses the variable :cdata:`Py_FileSystemDefaultEncoding` internally.
+The file system calls should use :c:func:`PyUnicode_FSConverter` for encoding file names.
+This uses the variable :c:data:`Py_FileSystemDefaultEncoding` internally.
 This variable should be treated as read-only: On some systems, it will be a pointer to a static string, on others, it will change at run-time (such as when the application invokes setlocale).